3mkay/3mkay.github.io/_posts/2013-11-14-specification-jousting.md

 ---
 title: Specification jousting
 layout: post
 published: true
-categories: [Waterfail, Thesaurus]
+categories: '["Waterfail", "Thesaurus"]'
-excerpt:    "> The lively interplay of differing opinions based on a previously signed-off and mutually agreed document"
+excerpt: '> The lively interplay of differing opinions based on a previously signed-off and mutually agreed document'
 permalink: thesaurus/specification-jousting
 ---
 > The lively interplay of differing opinions based on a previously signed-off and mutually agreed document